IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Autonomous Systems (ASes), defined in {{?RFC1930}}, or IGP areas, within the same operator network.

-The routers between the packet domains can be either AS Boundary Routers (ASBR) or Area Border Router (ABR): in this document, the generic term Border Router (BR) is used to represent either an ASBR or an ABR.
+The IP routers between the packet domains can be either AS Boundary Routers (ASBR) or Area Border Router (ABR): in this document, the generic term Border Router (BR) is used to represent either an ASBR or an ABR.